MartinRebesky/raiden-energy-trading/README.md

 docker-compose: 1.21.2
 ```

-to install and start the netting server:
+# install and start the netting server:
 ```
 npm install
 ```